spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/data-transformers/index.md

     - `equals` - filters values that are strictly equal.
     - `range` - filters values that are within a number range.
     - `text` - filters values that match a string.
-  - Data Configurators - are services that allow configuring repopulation data (sorting, pagination, filtering).
-This services are registered via `CollateDataTransformer.withConfigurators()`.
+  - Data Configurators - are services that allow configuring re-population data (sorting, pagination, filtering).
+These services are registered via `CollateDataTransformer.withConfigurators()`.
 There are a few common Collate Data Configurators that are available:
     - `table` - integrates Table into Collate to re-populate the data.